Choosing the Right Phonics Program

 Where's the Free Multisyllable Phonics Program?

-Just go to the OnTrack Reading Multisyllable Method and forge ahead.
+Just go to the OnTrack Reading Multisyllable Method to get started.
 All of the instructions, worksheets and word lists are right there, free on the site for you to use.
 You'll find that it's the best reading curriculum available for quickly teaching a child how to successfully attack unfamiliar multisyllable words.

 Deciding to Purchase the Advanced Code Phonics Workbook

 The second option is to purchase a complete advanced code phonics program packaged in the form of the the OnTrack Reading Advanced Code Phonics Workbook.
-But what is the reason to consider going that route instead?
+But when should you go that route?

 The most difficult part of teaching a child to read words in the English language doesn't lie in the longer words.
 Instead, the real difficulty arises with the short, one-syllable words.
 The English alphabetic code is extremely complex compared to the alphabetic code in many other languages primarily because English borrowed words, along with their spellings, from so many languages over the centuries.
 The result is that a young child, to become a proficient reader, has to learn far more material to reliably read one-syllable words accurately, compared to, say, a Spanish, French, or Italian child.